Missouri investigation: 12 ex-clergy could face prosecution

 Schmitt said the 12 referrals are the most by any state attorney general since the Pennsylvania report.

-“The betrayal of trust and if innocence is devastating and in many ways incomprehensible,” Schmitt, himself a Catholic, said at a news conference in St. Louis.
+“The betrayal of trust and of innocence is devastating and in many instances incomprehensible,” Schmitt, himself a Catholic, said at a news conference in St. Louis.

 The investigation reviewed personnel records for every priest serving in Missouri dating to 1945 - more than 2,000 priests and 300 deacons, seminarians and religious women, Schmitt said.
 Investigators also spoke to abuse survivors and their relatives who contacted the attorney general’s office.